LaQuay/marcvila.me/_hackathons/assistmed-lauzhack-2017.md

 > Come and join over 200 like-minded students hacking together during a weekend to make something amazing!

-> Hacking starts at 12:01 PM on Saturday and end at 12:01 PM on Sunday.
+> Hacking starts at 12:01 PM on Saturday and ends at 12:01 PM on Sunday.

 ### The solution